 2. Polder THM-515 Candy Thermometer

-The temperature scale ranges from 90°F to 400°F (30°C to 200°C) and reading the temperature is a cinch thanks to a clear, easy to read analogue display.
-The Polder thermometer also includes helpful information such as when the liquid has reached “thread stage” or “hard crack stage”.
+The temperature scale ranges from 90°F to 400°F (30°C to 200°C), and reading the temperature is a cinch thanks to a clear, easy-to-read analogue display.
+The Polder thermometer also includes helpful information, such as when the liquid has reached the “thread stage” or “hard crack stage.”
 Why would you need this?
-Let’s say you’re making honeycomb and you’re not following a recipe; if you know that honeycomb needs to reach hard crack stage before removing from the heat, you can simply wait for the mercury to rise up to the hard crack line on the thermometer.
+Let’s say you’re making honeycomb and you’re not following a recipe.
+If you know that honeycomb needs to reach the hard crack stage before being removed from the heat, you can simply wait for the mercury to rise up to the hard crack line on the thermometer.
 Easy!

 When opening the Polder THM-515, the first thing you may notice is its size.
 It’s a large unit at 15” in length and weighs over 6oz (181 grams).
 Some may find it a little too large for their liking, especially if you work with small pots.
 The problem is that clipping it onto small pots isn’t possible.
 You’d need to hold it with your hand.

-The Polder is dishwasher safe but you’ll need a very long cycle to get it clean if you’re heating sugar.
-Once it cools on the thermometer it’s incredible difficult to wash off.
-The best option is to simply use a damp cloth and clean immediately after use.
+The Polder is dishwasher-safe, but you’ll need a very long cycle to get it clean if you’re heating sugar.
+Once it cools on the thermometer, it’s incredibly difficult to wash off.
+The best option is to simply use a damp cloth and clean it immediately after use.

 Pros